zakvarty/advent_of_code_2020/README.md

 _Task 2_:  Some seats are missing at the front and back of this plane, but all existing seats are taken.
 What is your seat ID?  :heavy_check_mark:

+##  Day 6 - Custom Customs :customs: :

+_Task 1_:  For each group of strings (blank lines separate groups) find the number of unique letters within that group.
+What is the sum over all groups?  :heavy_check_mark:

+_Task 2_:  For each group of strings (blank lines separate groups) find the number of letters within all strings of that group.
+What is the sum over all groups?  :heavy_check_mark: